-Because cardiovascular disease is common among older individuals, it has been suggested by Ouanounou and Haas that the dose of epinephrine contained in anesthetics should be limited to a maximum of 0.04 mg.13 The authors13 recommend that even without a history of overt cardiovascular disease, the use of epinephrine in older adult patients should be minimized because of the expected effect of aging on the heart.
-They recommend monitoring blood pressure and heart rate when considering multiple administrations of epinephrine-containing local anesthetic in the older adult population.13
+Because cardiovascular disease is common among older individuals, it has been suggested by Ouanounou and Haas that the dose of epinephrine contained in anesthetics should be limited to a maximum of 0.04 mg.14 The authors14 recommend that even without a history of overt cardiovascular disease, the use of epinephrine in older adult patients should be minimized because of the expected effect of aging on the heart.
+They recommend monitoring blood pressure and heart rate when considering multiple administrations of epinephrine-containing local anesthetic in the older adult population.14

-Patients with severe cognitive impairment, including dementia, are at increased risk for caries, periodontal disease, and oral infection because of decreased ability to engage in home oral care.14 Education of the caregiver, as well as the patient, is an important part of the prevention and disease management phase of dental care.5, 14
+Patients with severe cognitive impairment, including dementia, are at increased risk for caries, periodontal disease, and oral infection because of decreased ability to engage in home oral care.15 Education of the caregiver, as well as the patient, is an important part of the prevention and disease management phase of dental care.5, 15

-27 It is important to make sure that speaking loudly and slowly does not introduce a patronizing or condescending tone of voice.27 Yellowitz in The ADA Practical Guide to Patients with Medical Conditions14 advises the following in communicating with patients with hearing loss and/or hearing aids:
+Patients with Hearing Loss: Dental care providers should speak slowly, clearly, and loudly when talking with older patients to enhance hearing and understanding.28 It is important to make sure that speaking loudly and slowly does not introduce a patronizing or condescending tone of voice.28 Yellowitz in The ADA Practical Guide to Patients with Medical Conditions15 advises the following in communicating with patients with hearing loss and/or hearing aids:

 - In patients who read lips, face the patient while speaking, speak clearly and naturally; and make sure your lips are visible (remove mask).
 Be at the same level as the patient.

 - Gain the patient’s attention with a light touch or signal before beginning to speak.
 Be sure the patient is looking at you when you are speaking and avoid technical terms.
 Use written instructions and facial expressions.